Former Nigeria star Mikel retires from football

 He will go down as one of Nigeria's greatest players, having earned his spot among the country's most decorated footballers even if he was a polarising figure, equally loved and criticised by demanding fans from Africa's most populous nation.

-He left his mark at two World Cups, won a Nations Cup, captained his country to an Olympic bronze medal (2016) and performed unforgettably at the U-20 World Cup in 2005, a stage in his career when he was known as a freescoring box-to-box midfielder.
+He left his mark at two World Cups, won a Nations Cup, captained his country to an Olympic bronze medal (2016) and performed unforgettably at the Under-20 World Cup in 2005, a stage in his career when he was known as a free-scoring box-to-box midfielder.

 For Chelsea fans, they will always have that glorious Champions League final night in 2012, when Mikel was named man of the match.